huggingface/hub-docs/docs/hub/dduf.md

-# DDUF: Diffusion ???
-Universal Format
+# DDUF

 ## Overview

-DDUF (Diffusion ???
-Universal Format) is a file format designed to make storing, distributing, and using diffusion models much easier.
+DDUF (**D**DUF’s **D**iffusion **U**nified **F**ormat) is a file format designed to make storing, distributing, and using diffusion models much easier.
 Built on the ZIP file format, DDUF offers a standardized, efficient, and flexible way to package all parts of a diffusion model into a single, easy-to-manage file.

 This work draws inspiration from the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) format.